united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/data-connectivity-node-red/index.md

   However, we found that these packages are often more stable than the commercial ones out there, as they have been battle tested by way more users than commercial software.
 - having many flows without following a strict structure, leads in general to confusion.
+- one additional limitation is "the speed of development of Node-RED".
+After a big Node-RED and JavaScript update dependencies most likely break, and those single community maintained nodes need to be updated.

 ## Where to get more information?